MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 This command requests financial statistics from the Node.
 Without any parameters specified, it produces a brief summary of financial information; but the output can be customized to show more details.

-One way of getting more is a query of top N records from the financial tables, ordered by one's choice, either by balance or age.
-This command setup always returns two sets of results covering both payable and receivable debts.
+A certain way of getting more information can be a query of the top N records from the financial tables, ordered by one's preferences, either by balance or age.
+This command setup always returns two sets of results representing together both payable and receivable debts.

-The user also has a choice to make up a more customized query, applied even separately, for only one table a time (but querying about both works too).
-The required input consists of two ranges, for age and balance.
-Those together lie down restrictions that will form the subset of the returned records.
-As for possible values and their extremes, the range goes between 9223372036854775807 and -9223372036854775808 respectively.
-It will catch any extensive values and answer with an error.
+In the other query mode, the user can provide a customized query for either payables or receivables or both.
+In this case, the user will specify an age range and a balance range to constrain the result set.

+The limits for the age range can vary from 0 (as recent as possible) to 9,223,372,036,854,775,807 seconds ago (well beyond any reasonable scientific estimate of the age of the universe).
+The limits for the balance range are similarly generous, except that receivable balances can be negative as well as positive.

 You should also know that each mode excludes the other one.